 My grandfather always dressed immaculately and had a simple, classic English wardrobe, as most men from his generation did in British colonial Hong Kong.
 He would proudly wear his Scottish tweed flat cap and his English made Morley's knitted shirts, carefully wrapping them up and storing them after each wear, keeping them in pristine condition for decades.

-My father's taste was more contemporary but he had a similar love for British craft and a habit of caring for his things.
+My father's taste was more contemporary, a young man in the 70s and 80s, but he had a similar love for British craft and a habit of caring for his things.
+It was always “shoes from Northampton”, “a suit from Savile Row, when you can afford it one day!” and of course, “knitwear from Scotland”.
 He would say, "when you are older, get a pair of shoes made in Northampton and polish them yourself; they'll serve you well for many years", before adding, "a man should always iron his own shirts and polish his own shoes."
 He always led by example.

 Both men knew their clothes inside out, down to the finest detail.